 - Crown Hydration.
 When warm weather is followed by a sudden freeze, turf grasses that have absorbed a great deal of water can expand and freeze, killing the crown.
 This is most common in later winter and early spring.
 There’s not much you can do to avoid it, however.

 - Voles.
-These furry, four- to six-inch long mammalian pests love to create runways on the lawn, just beneath the snow.
+These furry, 4 to 6 (10-15 cm.) long mammalian pests love to create runways on the lawn, just beneath the snow.
 Many people attribute the damage to moles, but if you’ve got trampled, narrow bands of damage or areas where the grass and root are eaten completely, it’s most likely caused by the mouse-like vole.
-You can trap, bait or repel voles just like mice, but if they’re widespread, it may be much simpler to remove the vegetative cover they’re using for protection and invite the neighbor’s cat over.
+You can trap, bait, or repel voles just like mice, but if they’re widespread, it may be much simpler to remove the vegetative cover they’re using for protection and invite the neighbor’s cat over.

 - Winter Desiccation.
 Your grass tends to continue to transpire even when cold, dry winds blow, but the ground’s frozen solid.
 This natural method of moving waste products like oxygen out of their systems also removes water from the equation.
 If the turf’s roots are frozen solid, there’s nothing to replace the missing water with.
 Eventually this causes cell death that results in tan or brown leaves and even crown death if desiccation is severe.